Apjjm/AmnesiaScriptToolbox/README.md

 Cannot use the following due to limitations in Amnesia's version of Angelscript:

 Classes: Static methods/members, private non-void return type functions, const members inside class

-Callbacks: Callbacks to Amnesia scripts must be in global scope Function pointers: No way to save / restore state on save/load occurance
+Callbacks: Callbacks to Amnesia scripts must be in global scope

+Function pointers: No way to save / restore state on save/load occurance.